Universal Relation between Entropy and Kinetics

 \textit{Example: Homogenized diffusion}.
-External potentials applied to diffusing particles typically break the assumption of homogeneity.
-However, under a periodic or random potential, after the particles have traversed a sufficiently long distance, their motions are accurately described by an effective (`homogenized') diffusion~\cite{book:homogenization08}.
-Calculations of the homogenized $D$ even for a single particle in random~\cite{Dean2008,Seki15} and periodic~\cite{book:homogenization08} potentials require elaborate mathematical analyses.
+Under a periodic or random potential the motion of a diffusing particle, after traversing sufficiently long distances, is accurately described by an effective (`homogenized') diffusion~\cite{LifsonJackson62,book:homogenization08,DeanPotHom}.
+Calculations of the homogenized $D$ even for the simplest scenarios require elaborate mathematical analyses~\cite{Dean2008,Seki15,DeanPotHom,book:homogenization08}.
 In certain cases Eqs.~\eqref{eq:two_relations} offer a far simpler alternative.
-Indeed, for a particle in a random potential the elaborate analysis in Ref.~\cite{Dean2008} arrives at a relation equivalent to Eq.~\eqref{eq:MF1}.
-For a particle in a one-dimensional periodic potential, the known analytical result for the homogenized $D$~\cite{book:homogenization08} agrees with Eq.~\eqref{eq:central}.
-Moreover, Eq.~\eqref{eq:central} is found to be an equality for weak to moderate potentials.
-See SM for more details and a quantitative comparison.
+Indeed, for a particle in a random potential the analysis in Ref.~\cite{Dean2008} arrives at a relation which coincides with Eq.~\eqref{eq:MF1} in the limit of a single particle at equilibrium.
+For a particle in a 1D periodic potential, the known analytical result for the homogenized $D$~\cite{LifsonJackson62,DeanPotHom,book:homogenization08} agrees with Eq.~\eqref{eq:central}, where the inequality tends to an equality for weak to moderate potentials~\cite{SM}.